Lightning Map — Vermont

 Stay Indoors During Storms

-With 22 thunderstorm days annually in Vermont, having a plan for when storms strike is essential.
+With 22 thunderstorm days annually in Vermont, it's still worth being prepared when storms do occur.
 Avoid windows and stay away from plumbing.

 Monitor Lightning Activity

 Use Lightning Tracker to get real-time alerts when storms approach your area in Vermont.
-Early warning can save lives.
+Early awareness helps you make safer decisions.

 Outdoor Safety